idio-lang/DIPS/source/implementing-idio/garbage-collection.rst

 Hence several iterations over the set of values.

-One advantage of the tri-colour method is that it is possibly to implement it "on the fly" limiting any stop-the-world effects.
+One advantage of the tri-colour method is that it is possible to implement it "on the fly" limiting any stop-the-world effects.

 GC Variations